matt-harvey/jewel/README.rst

 	make clean

-This will clean all build targets from the project root, including the source tarball (see below) if present, but NOT including the HTML documentation.
+This will clean all build targets from the project root, including the source tarball (see below) if present, but *not* including the HTML documentation.
 This is due to a quirk of CMake.
-To remove the HTML documentation, simply manually delete the "html" directory from the project root.
+To remove the HTML documentation, simply manually delete the ``html`` directory from the project root.

-Note this will NOT cause the library to be uninstalled from the host system.
+Note this will *not* cause the library to be uninstalled from the host system.

 To build without installing or testing